couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 ![Connection Anatomy](./connection-anatomy.png)

 ## Connection options

-`connect` function also support a javascript object as parameter.
+`connect` function also support a javascript object as a parameter.

 ```javascript
 import { Ottoman } from 'ottoman';